 How would you describe your shop’s vibe?

-What's your most popular cut at the moment?
+What’s the most popular cut in the shop at the moment?

-Who is your favorite artist to spin in the shop?
+Who is the favourite artist to spin in the shop?

-What's the best tip for someone visiting your area?
+What’s the best tip for someone visiting the area?